43ravens/NEMO_Nowcast/docs/nowcast_system/config.rst

 Scheduled Workers
 =================

-The :kbd:`scheduled workers` section is an optional configuration section that is used to specify the worker that the :ref:`Scheduler` should launch, when to launch them, and what command-line options (if any) to use for the launch.
+The :kbd:`scheduled workers` section is an optional configuration section that is used to specify a list of workers that the :ref:`Scheduler` should launch, when to launch them, and what command-line options (if any) to use for the launches.
-The period between system clock checks that the scheduler should use can also be specified;
+The period between system clock checks that the scheduler uses is hard-coded to 60 seconds.
-it defaults to 60 seconds if not specified.

 .. note::
     Scheduled launching of workers is intended for use only in special cases in which a worker's launch time depends on factors outside of the nowcast system